RoadrunnerWMC/ndspy/docs/source/soundBank.rst

         .. note::

-            This has no effect if this note definition is part of a :py:class:`SingleNoteInstrument` with a type value of
+            This only has an effect if :py:attr:`type` is :py:data:`NoteType.PCM`.
-            :py:const:`SINGLE_NOTE_PSG_SQUARE_WAVE_INSTRUMENT_TYPE` or
-            :py:const:`SINGLE_NOTE_PSG_WHITE_NOISE_INSTRUMENT_TYPE`.

         .. note::

-            This attribute is an alias for :py:attr:`dutyCycle`.
+            This is an alias for :py:attr:`dutyCycle`.
 This does not cause conflicts, since that attribute only affects note definitions that define PSG square waves, which do not use *SWAV*\s at all.

         .. seealso::
             :py:attr:`waveArchiveIDID` -- the ID number of the ID number of the